Flood Warning issued for Livingston by NWS - NewsBreak

 Flood Warning issued for Livingston by NWS

-Effective: 2021-08-23 09:43:00 EDT Expires: 2021-08-25 14:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Caution is urged when walking near riverbanks.
-Target Area: Livingston The Flood Warning continues for the following rivers in Michigan Huron River Near Hamburg affecting Livingston County.
-The Flood Warning remains in effect The Flood Warning continues for the Huron River Near Hamburg. * Until early Wednesday afternoon. * At 9:15 AM EDT Monday the stage was 6.9 feet. * Flood stage is 6.5 feet. * Minor flooding is occurring. * Forecast...The river is expected to fall slowly during the early week and drop below flood stage Wednesday afternoon.alerts.weather.gov
+Effective: 2021-08-25 10:08:00 EDT Expires: 2021-08-25 22:15:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Motorists should not attempt to drive around barricades or drive cars through flooded areas.
+Target Area: Livingston The Flood Warning is extended for the following rivers in Michigan Huron River Near Hamburg affecting Livingston County.
+The Flood Warning is now in effect until further notice The Flood Warning continues for the Huron River Near Hamburg. * Until further notice. * At 9:15 AM EDT Tuesday the stage was 6.8 feet. * Flood stage is 6.5 feet. * Minor flooding is occurring and minor flooding is forecast. * Forecast...The river is expected to fall below flood stage tomorrow morning and continue falling to 6.0 feet through Tuesday afternoon.alerts.weather.gov

 Comments / 0